Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/04_Software_stacks.md

 We chose to go with **EasyBuild as our primary tool** for which we also do some development.
 However, as we shall see, our EasyBuild installation is not your typical EasyBuild installation that you may be accustomed with from clusters at your home institution. **It uses toolchains specifically for the HPE Cray programming environment** so recipes need to be adapted.
-We do offer an **growing library of Cray-specific installation recipes** though.
+We do offer a **growing library of Cray-specific installation recipes** though.
 The whole setup of EasyBuild is done such that you can build on top of the central software stack and such that **your modules appear in your module view** without having to add directories by hand